 - To make rooms interesting, vary the height of the light sources in the room.
 The differing heights add depth and interest by creating separate areas of light and shade.

-- Remember, because dark colors absorb light, you’ll need to use more lighting in rooms decorated with dark colors than rooms with light colors.
+- Remember, because dark colors absorb light, you’ll need to use more lighting in rooms decorated with dark colors than in rooms with light colors.